bmoreonrails/rails_tutorial/_chapters/chapter_01.md

 {% steps %}
 {% list %}
-  1. Get started by opening your Terminal.
+  1. Get started by opening Terminal.

   1. You're now in your home directory.
 The command `ls` will always show you what's in the current directory.
 Go ahead and run `ls` to see what files are here.

   1. You might see some familiar files like Desktop, Documents, and Music.

   1. All code deserves a good home.
-Add a new `Projects` directory to your home directory by running `$mkdir Projects`.
+Add a new `Projects` directory to your home directory by running `mkdir Projects`.

-  1. Navigate into your new `Projects` directory by running `$cd Projects`.
+  1. Navigate into your new `Projects` directory by running `cd Projects`.

   1. Now you're ready to create the bookstore!
 {% endlist %}